DishaMT19/DS_AI_Internship/README.md

 - Applied statistical functions such as mean calculation for data analysis and normalization.
 - Prepared structured data suitable for machine learning and deep learning models.
 - Understood the importance of correct data dimensions for image processing and neural network architectures such as CNNs.
+- Developed a strong foundation in Python programming, including variables, data types, operators, and input/output operations.
+- Understood control flow constructs such as conditional statements and looping mechanisms.
+- Acquired practical experience with functions, modular programming, and code reusability.
+- Learned file and directory handling concepts along with basic automation using scripts.
+- Explored core data structures including lists, tuples, sets, and dictionaries with real-world examples.
+- Gained hands-on experience with NumPy for numerical computing, array operations, broadcasting, reshaping, and statistical computations.
+- Applied vectorized operations to improve computational efficiency and code performance.
+- Built a foundational understanding of data preparation techniques relevant to data analysis and Machine Learning workflows.

 ---